 The District is a participating employer in the HRA VEBA Plan which is funded health reimbursement arrangement for public employees in the Northwest.
 The HRA VEBA Plan is administered by the Spokane, WA branch of Gallagher Benefit Services, Inc. and allows employer and employee contributions as determined by collective bargaining and contractual employee agreements.
-Retiring members of IAFF Local #2933, who provide the District written notice of their intent to retire, at least 6 months in advance of their service retirement date, are eligible to receive a lump sum one-time allowance equivalent to the Employee Only cost of Medical, Dental and Life Insurance of the current plan being utilized x 36.
+Retiring members of IAFF Local #2933 and salaried "Exempt" members who provide the District written notice of their intent to retire, at least 6 months in advance of their service retirement date, are eligible to receive a lump sum one-time allowance equivalent to the Employee Only cost of Medical, Dental and Life Insurance of the current plan being utilized x 36.
 This is a defined benefit plan, and the funds are deposited in the employee's HRA VEBA account on the effective date of the retirement to be used to reimburse the cost of qualified medical expenses including health insurance premiums as the retiree chooses.
-The District has no further obligation for the benefit once the funds are transferred to HRA VEBA.
-This benefit may be amended by mutual contract ratification between the District and IAFF Local #2933.
-For the year ended December 31, 2021, there were 40 active members eligible to receive the benefit and the total OPEB Liability is estimated to be \$939,268.
-In 2021 the District contributed \$24,718 to this plan for one active member who retired.
+The District has no further obligation once the funds are transferred to HRA VEBA.
+This benefit may be amended by mutual contract ratification between the District and IAFF Local #2933 or by approved employment contract changes in the case of the Exempt members.
+For the year ended December 31, 2022, there were 44 active members eligible to receive the benefit and the total OPEB liability is estimated to be \$1,056,656 as calculated using the alternative measurement method.
+In 2022 the District had expenses totaling \$98,869 for this plan for four retiring members.

-Note 7 - Pension Plans
+Note 8 - Pension Plans